 Just when I thought it was safe to out again.

 Some friends finally convinced me to attend another Saturday night installment of Dancing Queer here in Perugia.
-While ArciGay, the organizers, try to come up with catchy titles for the bi-weekly cross dressing spectaculars that pass for the only gay life in the province, they rarely entice me to attend.
+While Omphalos, the organizers, come up with catchy titles for the bi-weekly cross dressing spectaculars, they rarely entice me to attend.
 But my friends whined and whined — whining in Italian is really annoying even via WhatsAp because I can still visualize the long faces and hand gestures— so I said I’d go.

 It had been two years since I last crossed the threshold of the Lido in Ponte San Giovanni, about 25 minutes from sweet, quiet, and terminally straight Bettona.
 It’s not that I wouldn’t like to do something gay every once in a while, its just that the Lido serves up one flavor.
-I mean, the gay community is multifaceted here as in it is everywhere but I just don’t understand why the only expression of gay here is a bunch of mediocre drag queens strutting their wares across a makeshift stage.
+I mean, the gay community is multifaceted here as in it is everywhere but I just don’t understand why the only expression of a gay party here comes in sequins strutted across a makeshift stage.
 (Am I too sad if I long for the days of the Village People when there was at least something for everyone?)

 Kisses all around.
 But they were gay-men-at-a-club kind of kisses.
 You know, the air variety that do not hinder over the shoulder cruising — a beauty-filled night it was.
 We chatted, told each other a how good we all looked, and then sashayed over to the other bar area that was still being set up and therefor allowed us a little breathing room.

 Ok, ok, I can go on an on deriding this one and that one.
-It was terrible but terrible in an overly sequined kind of way.
+It was terrible but terrible in a sparkly kind of way.
 We were treated to a bevy of contestants — sort of a run up to the Miss Drag Umbria — each with her own trunk of surprises.
 I half hoped someone would have a sequined midget in her act but no such luck.
-One performer did manage to turn the little clown car she arrived on stage with into a grey ball gown a la Gone With The Wind but in cardboard.
+One performer did manage to turn the little clown car she arrived on stage with into a grey ball gown sort of Gone With The Wind but in cardboard.